bromsk/BayesInPython/docs/04-NonlinearInR.md

 Starting here, I include 9 locations for each simulation as I found more locations were required for the model to estimate the parameters.

-This model has different GP's or each location (as in Sections \@ref(glmm-gp) and \@ref(fit-glmm-gpR)).
-Allowing for a differen GP for each location leads to more variety in the moth populations across the locations and more closely mimics what is observed in the field.
+This model has *different* GP's or each location (as in Sections \@ref(glmm-gp) and \@ref(fit-glmm-gpR)).
+Allowing for a different GP for each location leads to more variety in the moth populations across the locations and may more closely mimic what is observed in the field.

 $$
 y_{ijt} \sim NegBinom(\lambda_{ijt}, \theta) \\